Arman4nk/fluffy/appimage/README.md

-# Chatsi AppImage
+# Rayka AppImage

-Chatsi is provided as AppImage too.
+Rayka is provided as AppImage too.
 To Download, visit fluffychat.im.

 ## Building